wmeiqi/Awesome-Body-Language/README.md

 [3] We survey the research in 2 directions: Recognition and Generation.

-[4] Some new insight for this directions are discussed.
+[4] Some new insight for this directions are discussed.-->

--->

 ## Introduction